ngarces/MNM_CRM/README.md

 # CS 401 Group Project - CRM

-Members: Nicholas Garces, Megan Williamson, Meghna Sawney
+Members: Nicholas Garces, Megan Williamson, Meghna Sawhney

 **Make sure to work on your own branch before we merge them into the master branch!**